Snshadow/ntfs-ea/README.md

 This package provides functions for writing and querying Extended Attributes for files in NTFS which can be shown by using "fsutil file queryea [file_path]" in cmd in Windows.

+_The maximum size available for EA entries for each file is 65535(0xffff) bytes, trying to write larger data then maximum size would result in failing with STATUS_EA_TOO_LARGE or truncated data(https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-fsa/be0bb27a-4954-4786-80a6-947df0e82a11)._

 _example(cp949)_

 ```